eramjabeen1/Jabeen_Eram_Server_RiseKitCapstone/README.md

 ---
 ##Acknowledgements

 This server was developed for the Per Scholas Software Engineering Capstone.
-It supports RiseKit, a journal-focused wellness dashboard for developers.
+It supports RiseKit, a journal focused wellness dashboard for developers.
 It is actively being built and improved for deployment and long term use.

 ---